saleor/saleor.io-learn/product/pagination.md

       startCursor
       endCursor
     }
+    totalCount
   }
 }
 ```

-We are not only returing the product `node`, but also the `pageInfo` with `hasNextPage` / `hasPreviousPage` helpers to see if there are elements after and before the current collection subset along with `startCursor` / `endCursor` that uniqely identify the current subset of product collection.
+We are not only returing the product `node`, but also the `totalCount` and `pageInfo` with `hasNextPage` / `hasPreviousPage` helpers to see if there are elements after and before the current collection subset along with `startCursor` / `endCursor` that uniqely identify the current subset of product collection.

 Additionally, the `products` query has the `after` arguments that take the value of `startCursor` and `endCursor` as input.